Trump, DeSantis, Cruz, Rubio, Tim Scott and Rick Scott speaking at pro-life summit

 Social conservative voters have long been crucial part of Republican Party's base

-EXCUSIVE – A half-dozen potential 2024 Republican presidential contenders are speaking Monday and Tuesday at the Susan B. Anthony List's Pro-Life Leaders Summit in Palm Beach, Fla.
+EXCLUSIVE – A half-dozen potential 2024 Republican presidential contenders are speaking Monday and Tuesday at the Susan B. Anthony List's Pro-Life Leaders Summit in Palm Beach, Fla.

 Headlining Monday's session at the conference of social conservative activists and leaders is former President Trump, who has repeatedly flirted with making a 2024 presidential run.